TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-> __Note:__ You can use any combination of prefix and suffix values together in order to create a unique account specific bucket path.
+> __Note:__ You can use any combination of prefix and suffix values together to create a unique account-specific bucket path.

 <br><br>